-IT Capstone in Networking and Network Security A grade of C or above is required in this course.
+IT Capstone in Networking and Network Security

 Prerequisites: All IT Classes required for the bachelor's degree must be completed or concurrently enrolled The capstone serves as a final assessment of the program outcomes for the Networking and Network Security concentrations.
 Students assimilate the knowledge and skills they have acquired throughout their degree program.
 Working in teams, they analyze a case study, design and implement a network for the case company, and develop a security plan for the network they have designed.
 Project teams prepare a written proposal summarizing their findings and present their recommendations to classmates.